 Our Catholic faith can be seen all around us, from the songs and hymns we sing, to the colourful displays on our walls and our beautiful statue of Mary at the centre of the school.
 At the heart of our faith is our love of God and each other.
 Our children learn a strong moral code and how to care for their friends.
 This is enhanced through our curriculum, our attitudes and our reflective areas.

-We are supporting the Trussell Trust with their shoebox appeal.
-The children are getting together to help other children in other countries who won't be receiving gifts or even a Christmas at all.
-The school collected 90 boxes in total and have made a real difference.
+Every year, we support the Trussell Trust with their Shoebox Appeal.
+The children get together to help other children in other countries who won't be receiving gifts or even a Christmas at all.
+Last year, the school collected 90 boxes in total which will help make a real difference.
 We have really been living our mission.
 Thank you for all of your help!